-Social Links joining forces with Mind and Aura NQS 3.1
+Social Links Joining Forces with Mind and Aura NQS 3.1

-The Mental Health team have joined up with MIND and Aura to deliver one of our drop-in services in the local library.
+The Mental health team have joined up with MIND and Aura to deliver one of our drop-in services in the local library.
 Having this collaborative approach has not only enabled us to provide a more diverse range of activities, but also made it more accessible, and enables individuals to take advantage of the resources and groups already being held at the venue.
-Funding has also been granted to use the session as part of the warm hub scheme, enabling us to provide hot meals during the group.
+Funding has also been granted to use the session as part of the warm hub scheme, enabling us to also provide hot meals.
+The group's impact is created by the open, honest, non-judgmental space it offers its members: It's just being able to talk honestly, about how you're actually feeling.